Toni Leistner: Hamburg player apologises after climbing into stands and grabbing Dynamo Dresden fan

 Former QPR defender climbed into home stand and pushed fan to ground after hearing verbal abuse; later apologises claiming insults were "massively below the belt"

-The former Queens Park Rangers defender was then pushed away by fans and forced to leave the stand by stewards.

-He then resumed his interview looking extremely irritated and later released a statement on his Instagram account, claiming what he heard was "massively below the belt", but apologising unreservedly for his actions.
+Leistner resumed his interview looking extremely irritated and later released a statement on his Instagram account, claiming the insults he heard was "massively below the belt", but apologising unreservedly for his actions.

 "I received some massive insults from the stands in my hometown after the game," he said.